RoryQo/Public-Sector-Data-Demand_Research-Framework-For-Market-Analysis-And-Classification-Research/README.md

 - `IsExplicitDataJob`: flagged if title included “data,” “analyst,” “statistics,” or “information”
 - `AgencySize`: categorized into small, medium, or large using thresholds developed collaboratively with AI
 - `Industry`: assigned using department and title patterns
+- `IsGeneralistRole`: Flagged if the job title matched common generalist roles such as “Program Analyst,” “Contract Specialist,” or “Budget Officer” — roles that may be involved in procurement, coordination, or administrative tasks related to data, especially in smaller agencies.
+- `SearchKeyword`: Created through a keyword-based tagging system designed to surface job postings aligned with public sector data buying positions.

 ---